Raq1/TRLAU-Mesh-Editor/README.md

 ## What's planned

 - Write vertices from face corners instead of actual vertex data.
-This will greatly improve export times and fix issues such as UV bleeding when exporting a model with removed double vertices
+This will greatly improve export times and fix issues such as UV bleeding when exporting a model with no extra vertices from UV seams
 - Write Markups
 - Cloth export
 - Level Import/Export
 - Better handling of MFace data
+- Addition of quality of fixes such as adding a warning for exceeding 10,922 face limit on a mesh, ignoring loose vertices on export, fixing "list index out of range" when trying to import an exported mesh

 ## Known limits